TourCMS/tourcms-php/README.md

 ### API documentation on tourcms.com

-Each API method in the [http://www.tourcms.com/support/api/mp/](TourCMS API documentation) includes full PHP sample code.
+Each API method in the [TourCMS API documentation](http://www.tourcms.com/support/api/mp/) includes full PHP sample code.

 ### Examples in this repository